Some common institutional goals, with examples of associated RIF-CS encoding, are provided below:

 - Collection dates

-If you include these elements in the RIF-CS collection records you provide to Research Data Australia, then you will be in good shape for your records to display in Google Dataset Search.
+If you include these elements in the RIF-CS collection records you provide to Research Data Australia, then you will maximise the discoverability and display of your records in Google Dataset Search.

 Like to know more?
 Refer to our mapping of RIF-CS elements to the Schema.org metadata standard used by Google Dataset Search.